 NASA released these images of a smiling sun on Friday.
 Published by the Solar Dynamics Observatory scientists say the “eyes” are probably active sun regions and it’s mouth may be a solar filament.
 The dark spots we can see to the sides are coronal holes.
-According to NASA Coronal holes are associated with ‘open’ magnetic fields and can be found at the sun’s poles.The Solar Dynamics Observatory is part of the NASA Living With a Star (LWS) Program, which was devised to understand causes of solar variability and the impact it has on our world.
-Today we are happy to see the sun smiling down at us.
+NASA’s Solar Dynamics Observatory (SDO) is a spacecraft dedicated to studying these potentially dangerous variations, and the magnetic fields that drive them.